 Our goal is to make all the events most people take for granted more accessible to those with sensory processing difficulties.
-Many children with Autism, Down Syndrome, Fragile X and other Neurodevelopmental Disorders have brains that process sensory information differently than the typical person.
-Sudden loud sounds or lights, certain textures or experiences can elicit extreme discomfort, anxiety, and even pain.
+Many autistic individuals, and those with Down Syndrome, Fragile X and other Sensory Processing Difficulties process sensory information differently than the typical person.
+Sounds lights, textures or experiences can elicit extreme discomfort, anxiety, and even pain.

 Wonder what it's like to have Sensory Processing difficulties?
 This wonderful animation provides some insight:

 Many autistic individuals have difficulty processing intense, multiple sensory experiences at once.
 The following animation gives the viewer a glimpse into sensory overload, and how often our sensory experiences intertwine in everyday life.
 Created as part of Mark Jonathan Harris' and Marhsa Kinder's "Interacting with Autism."